EhabY/MazeGame/README.md

 * `Command`
 * `ItemCommand`

 This package includes the interfaces used for command line parsing.
-Both classes have a single `execute` method.
+Both interfaces have a single `execute` method.

 ## exceptions package
 * `InvalidUseOfItem`: thrown when the player tries to use an item in a place where it cannot be used, like using the wrong key or using a key with no *`Lockable`* object in-front of the player.